 This is a free event, but space is extremely limited.
 RSVPs accepted on a first come, first served basis.
 Please register you and your guest via Eventbrite or contact Karen Nowak at firstname.lastname@example.org or 919-549-7273.

-Local country music-inspired artists, enthusiasts, historians, UNC-TV Public Media North Carolina, the North Carolina Museum of History and Bank of America staff will screen clips from Ken Burns’ upcoming 16-hour documentary series, Country Music, followed by an intimate Music in the Round experience featuring H.C.
-McEntire and local up-and-coming Bluegrass artist Eliza Meyer.
+UNC-TV Public Media North Carolina, Bank of America and the North Carolina Museum of History staff will screen clips from Ken Burns’ upcoming 16-hour documentary series, Country Music, followed by an intimate Music in the Round experience featuring local country music-inspired artists BJ Barham, H.C.
+McEntire and local up-and-coming bluegrass artist Eliza Meyer.
 The film, which chronicles the history of the uniquely American art form, features many North Carolina artists and their stories, including Fred Foster, Jimmie Rodgers, Betty Johnson and Rhiannon Giddens.

 More about the film: